 British Conductor Tim Murray is Associate Music Director of Cape Town Opera and was a “Newcomer” finalist in the 2015 International Opera Awards.

-His current and future engagements include Gerald Barry’s The Importance of Being Earnest (Royal Opera House at the Barbican), Carmen (Cape Town Opera), a triple bill with the Royal Ballet at Covent Garden, including Esa-Pekka Salonen’s Nyx, Mandela Trilogy (Cape Town Opera UK tour and Ravenna Festival), Porgy and Bess (Teatro Colón) and a concert at Wembley Stadium with the London Philharmonic Orchestra.
+His current and future engagements include Gerald Barry’s The Importance of Being Earnest (Royal Opera House at the Barbican), Der fliegende Holländer and Carmen (Cape Town Opera), a triple bill with the Royal Ballet at Covent Garden, including Esa-Pekka Salonen’s Nyx, Mandela Trilogy (Cape Town Opera UK tour, Ravenna Festival, Dubai and Hong Kong), Porgy and Bess (Teatro Colón) and a concert at Wembley Stadium with the London Philharmonic Orchestra.
+In 2018 he will make his debut with the Orquesta Sinfónica de Radio Televisión Española in a programme to include Tippett's A Child of our Time.

-He most recently conducted The Merry Widow (Cape Town Opera) and Porgy and Bess at the Teatro Real, Madrid, where he returns in 2018 for a new production.
+He most recently conducted The Merry Widow (Cape Town Opera) and Porgy and Bess at the Teatro Real, Madrid, where he returns in 2018 for a new production of Kurt Weill's Street Scene.
 With the Royal Opera House, Covent Garden, he conducted Charlotte Bray’s Out of the Ruins (premiere) on the main-stage and the 2013 UK premiere of Barry’s The Importance of Being Earnest.
 Additional projects at the Linbury Studio, Covent Garden include The Crackle (with Bryn Terfel), The Enchanted Pig, The Gentle Giant and The Doctor’s Tale.

 He made his debut with the Gran Teatre del Liceu in Barcelona and Théâtre du Châtelet, Paris in 2013 with Weill's Street Scene.
 He conducted Porgy and Bess at the Liceu Barcelona and L’Opéra National de Bordeaux in 2014, and previously at London Coliseum (with the orchestra of Welsh National Opera) and Artscape Theatre Cape Town.